Dekorg/pi.applicationinsights.hangfire/README.md

 Use this package is you want to monitor status for a Hangfire instance.

-The following metrics will be pushed to AI:
+The following metrics will be pushed to Azure Application Insights:
-* Enqueued
+- Enqueued
-* Scheduled
+- Scheduled
-* Failed
+- Failed
-* Processing
+- Processing
-* Servers
+- Servers

 ## Example
 ```